SimonJackson24/AMSLPR/docs/nayax_integration.md

 ## Car Park Operating Modes

-The AMSLPR system supports different car park operating modes that affect how the Nayax payment terminal is used:
+The VisiGate system supports different car park operating modes that affect how the Nayax payment terminal is used:

 ### Entry/Exit Mode